1976–77 NHL season: Playoffs

-The New York Islanders won six consecutive games before the semifinal and were the only team from the preliminary round to make it to the semifinals, where they lost to the first-ranked, defending champion and eventual champion Montreal Canadiens.
-The Canadiens swept the St. Louis Blues, dispatched the Islanders in six to reach the final.
+The New York Islanders won six consecutive games before the semifinal and were the only team from the preliminary round to make it to the semifinals, where they lost to the first-ranked, defending, and eventual Stanley Cup champion Montreal Canadiens.
+The Canadiens swept the St. Louis Blues and dispatched the Islanders in six to reach the final.
 The losses to the Islanders were the Canadiens' only losses of their playoff run.
 Second-ranked Philadelphia Flyers defeated the Toronto Maple Leafs in the quarterfinals, before being swept by the third-ranked Boston Bruins in the semifinals.